react-native-image-picker/react-native-image-picker/README.md

 ### iOS

-For iOS 10+:
+Add the appropriate keys to your Info.plist,

-Add the `NSPhotoLibraryUsageDescription` and `NSPhotoLibraryAddUsageDescription` keys to your `Info.plist.
+If you are allowing user to select image/video from photos, add `NSPhotoLibraryUsageDescription`.

-If your are allowing user to capture image add `NSCameraUsageDescription` key also.
+If you are allowing user to capture image add `NSCameraUsageDescription` key also.

-If your are allowing user to capture video add `NSCameraUsageDescription` add `NSMicrophoneUsageDescription` key also.
+If you are allowing user to capture video add `NSCameraUsageDescription` add `NSMicrophoneUsageDescription` key also.

 ### Android